bhisaac/5eFP/5eFP-SRD.md

 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.
 For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

 You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
-When you do so, choose a number of cleric spells equal to WIS + your level (minimum of one spell).
+When you do so, choose a number of cleric spells equal to WIS + LEVEL (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-You can change your list of prepared spells at HQ.
+You can change your list of prepared spells at headquarters (HQ).
 While away from HQ, you can prepare a new list of cleric spells by completing a short rest in prayer or meditation.

 #### Spellcasting Ability